Fermions in Boundary Conformal Field Theory : Crossing Symmetry and $\epsilon$-Expansion: Discussion

 For the Gross-Neveu model in $2+\epsilon$ dimensions, for the same amount of work, we were able to get results to $O(\epsilon^2)$, in contrast to the other two models where our expansions terminate at $O(\epsilon)$.
 As a result, we were able to compute the anomalous dimension for the leading fermion surface operator $\rho$ to one higher order (\ref{Deltarho2d}) than had been computed heretofore \cite{Giombi:2021cnr}.

 Finally, to our knowledge, our Yukawa model in $3-\epsilon$ dimensions with boundary has not been studied before, and thus our results are new.
 A quirk of this model is that it exhibits an expansion in $\sqrt{\epsilon}$ rather than $\epsilon$, similar to what happens for the scalar $\phi^6$ model in $3-\epsilon$ dimensions in the presence of a boundary \cite{diehi1987walks,eisenriegler1988surface}.
 To perform the analysis on this little studied 3d model with boundary, we had to back up first and perform a standard perturbative analysis on the theory without a boundary, in order to locate the zero of the beta functions.
 Interestingly, we found that the beta functions vanish in exactly $d=3$ for $N_s = N_f = 1$, which may indicate this case is supersymmetric.
 It would be interesting to look at this case more closely, and also to see if the zero of the beta function can be extended to larger $N_f = N_s \neq 1$ by allowing for interactions between fermions and bosons that mix flavor.
 Another natural question is whether, in the large-$N$ limit, one finds that the two fixed points collide for an intermediate value of $\epsilon<1$, as is the case for the purely bosonic system \cite{Pisarski:1982vz}.
-On a tangential note, the tools we outlined allow for a generalisation to spinor-currents, from which one could discuss quantitatively supersymmetry in the presence of a boundary, at the level of correlators and blocks \cite{Erdmenger:2002ex,Drukker:2017dgn,Herzog:2018lqz}.
+On a tangential note, the tools we outlined allow for a generalisation to spinor-currents, from which one could discuss quantitatively supersymmetry in the presence of a boundary, at the level of correlators and blocks \cite{Erdmenger:2002ex,Drukker:2017dgn,Herzog:2018lqz}\footnote{After the completion of this work, we became aware of \cite{Gimenez-Grau:2020jvf}, which considers precisely supersymmetric correlation functions in the presence of a boundary using superspace techniques.
+This includes a derivation of the superconformal blocks and allows them to study interactions in this setting.}.

 One clear direction for further study is to explore how many anomalous dimensions can be calculated in this fashion and to what order in $\epsilon$.
 While we got away with using free two-point functions on the right hand side of the equations of motion, to proceed further than we did requires considering interacting correlation functions on the right hand side.
 Thus technically, the problem is more difficult but not obviously insuperable.
 It would be interesting to have more analytical knowledge and control of this expansion, making contact with the works on analytical bootstrap in bCFT \cite{Bissi:2022mrs,Kaviraj:2018tfd,Mazac:2018biw,Bissi:2018mcq,Dey:2020jlc}.
 We have found that the crossing equation for the spinor is extremely similar to the one of the scalar.
 We hope to present a more in depth analysis of the spinor crossing equations in the future.